 42. Pick up a Relic in the Witches’ Market, La Paz, Bolivia

 La Paz is an assault on the senses – and nowhere is this more true than in the Witches’ Market.
 Depending on your inclination, you can shop for dried llama foetuses, dried frogs or herbal remedies.
 Or you can just browse around and take a few pictures.
 Either way, it’s worth a trip.

 43. Go Craft Shopping in the Otavalo Market, Ecuador

 Ecuador’s craft scene is alive and kicking – you’re practically surrounded with brightly-coloured, intricately-woven textiles everywhere you turn.
 Though you can pick up a souvenir or two anywhere in the country, the Otavalo Market is a backpacker’s haven.
 It’s the biggest market in South America and choc-a-block full of artisanal textiles (and some not so artisanal ones, so watch out).
 Go with an empty bag and prepare to come away with a treat or two.

 44. Make Like Lara Croft in the Ciudad Perdida, Colombia

 It sounds like something out of Tomb Raider right?
 The Lost City was indeed consumed by the jungle for centuries and only rediscovered in the seventies.
 Only accessible by foot, it’s often named as one of the best hikes in South America thanks to a challenging route through the wilds of the Colombian jungle.
-A must-try South American adventure – wear a sturdy pair of boots.
+A must-try South American adventure or for your time backpacking in Colombia – wear a sturdy pair of boots.